Andrew McCutchen Player Props: Pirates vs. Rays

-Andrew McCutchen, with a slugging percentage of .405 in his past 10 games -- including two home runs -- will be in action for the Pittsburgh Pirates versus the Tampa Bay Rays, with Javy Guerra on the hill, May 2 at 6:40 PM ET.
+Andrew McCutchen -- .143 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Tampa Bay Rays, with Shane McClanahan on the hill, on May 3 at 6:40 PM ET.

 Andrew McCutchen Game Info & Props vs. the Rays